Spatially resolved dielectric loss at the Si/SiO$_2$ interface: Model fit and parameter sensitivities

 \section{Model fit and parameter sensitivities}

+This section demonstrates that the fm-AFM frequency shift $\Delta f$ and drive amplitude $F_d$ bias spectra are experimentally reproducible.
+Additionally, this section demonstrates that the modelled MIS $\Delta f$ bias spectra are in good agreement with the experimental data.
+The MIS model parameter sensitivities are also shown.

-In this work, the in-phase force ($\Delta~f$) and the out-of-phase force ($F_d$, see Equation~2 in the main text) are analyzed to determine $\tau$.
-First, the MIS model is fit to the $\Delta f$ spectra which, given that $\tau$ is small with respect to the cantilever oscillation period, is independent of $\tau$ within the measurement noise sensitivity.
+In this work, the in-phase force (related to $\Delta f$) and the out-of-phase force (related to $F_d$, see Equation~1 in the main text) are analyzed to determine $\tau$.
+First, the MIS model is fitted to the $\Delta f$ spectra which, given that $\tau$ is small with respect to the cantilever oscillation period, is independent of $\tau$ within the measurement sensitivity.
 Modelled $F_d$ spectra at variable $\tau$ are then compared to the experimental $F_d$ results to give the best fit $\tau$ value.
-Here we demonstrate the quality of the MIS model fit and its parameter sensitivities.

 Figure~\ref{fig:Supp_TipLiftComparison} demonstrates the quality of the MIS model fit to the experimental bias spectra.
 Repeated measurements of $\Delta f$ and $F_d$ were performed at variable tip lift ($z_{TL}$) slightly displaced from a ring center (a,f).
 The repeated curves overlap, which shows that the measurements are robust. $\Delta f$ and $F_d$ are also shown for four arbitrary biases ($V_g=-9\mathrm{V}$, $-5~\mathrm{V}$, $-2~\mathrm{V}$, and $+3~\mathrm{V}$ as a function of $z_{TL}$ (b-e, g-j).
 The MIS model fit for variable tip lift is overlaid for the $\Delta f$ measurements (a-e), showing that there is good agreement between the model and the measurements.
 The residual of these curves ($\%~\mathrm{Difference}=(\Delta f_{\mathrm{model}}-\Delta f_{\mathrm{data}})/\Delta f_{\mathrm{data}}$) is also shown (k).
 Finally, in the MIS capacitor model, the $\Delta f$ spectrum is expected to be non-parabolic~\cite{Cowie2022}.
 The residual of each spectrum in (a) with its parabolic fit shows this slight non-parabolicity for both the data and the model (i).
 There is some discrepancy between the model and the fit, which is most easily seen given the structured residual (k) and the slightly different trends in the non-parabolicity (i).
-Overall, however, there is good agreement, as the residual percent difference falls within $0-6\%$.
+Overall, however, there is nonetheless good agreement, as the residual percent difference falls within $0-6\%$.